There are a massive number of effects of climate change.

 Climate change will not solely cause an increase in the average surface temperatures across the globe, a phenomenon known as global warming.

-Even more alarming, the ten hottest years on record all occurred since 1998.
-The hottest of all was 2010.
+Even more alarming, the ten hottest years on record all occurred since 2010.
+The warmest of all was 2016.

 In that year, hundreds of wildfires swept through Siberia and British Columbia, Canada.

-These people were displaced because of rising sea levels, drought, storms, floods, and heat and cold waves.
+These people immigrated because of rising sea levels, drought, storms, floods, and heat and cold waves (Source).

 There are now more environmental refugees than political and war refugees combined.

-Unfortunately, experts predict that there will be over 150 million refugees by 2050.
+Unfortunately, experts predict that there could be over 1 billion refugees by 2070 (Source).

 However, the effects of climate change include a change in weather patterns, precipitation, sea level rise, and wildlife.

-A combination of changes in precipitation and weather patterns will bring forth droughts in one sector and great floods in a neighbouring areas.
+A combination of changes in precipitation and weather patterns will bring forth droughts in one sector and great floods in neighboring areas.

-This has drastic consequences on human life as well as ecosystems.
-It will even have a large impact on agriculture.
+Extreme weather events have drastic consequences on human life as well as ecosystems.
+It will even have a substantial impact on agriculture.

 From National Geographic

-The intensity, frequency, and duration of tornadoes are increasing due to climate change.
+The intensity, frequency, and duration of these events may be increasing due to climate change.

-In the United States, they cause billions of dollars in damages annually.
+In the United States, tornadoes cause billions of dollars in damages annually.

-In passing, it should be noted that all the effects of climate change combined will cause hundreds of billions of dollars in damages in the upcoming decades.
+In passing, all the effects of climate change combined will cause hundreds of billions of dollars in damages in the upcoming decades.

 Dust storms, also known as sandstorms, will have tremendous consequences on agriculture.